 A plant-based diet rich in fruits, vegetables, beans, and whole grains, all organic.

-The Hunan and Puerh teas are low in antioxidants but have a real power to lower cholesterol oxidation with isoflavones.
+The Hunan and Puerh teas are the ones showing a real power to lower cholesterol oxidation.

 Different recent studies have been well documented and one of the first with my mentor Pr.
 Bernard Jacotot ended with the conclusion:

 3 weeks with 3 cups/day of Hunan or Puerh teas lower the LDL blood level of an average of 14 %.